victoris93/NeuroConn/README.md

 ## License

-PyConn is released under the MIT License.
+NeuroConn is released under the MIT License.
 See the LICENSE file for more details.

+## Example Data

+Bezmaternykh D.D., Melnikov M.Y., Savelov A.A. et al. Brain Networks Connectivity in Mild to Moderate Depression: Resting State fMRI Study with Implications to Nonpharmacological Treatment.
+Neural Plasticity, 2021.
+V. 2021. № 8846097.
+PP. 1-15.
+DOI: 10.1155/2021/8846097